-The most basic requirement for any academy in Korea also applies here: a Bachelors degree from a 4-year accredited university.
+The most basic requirement for any academy in Korea also applies here: a Bachelors degree from a 4-year accredited university, a background check and visa eligibility.
 For some of these top-tier academies, that’s about all you really need.
 Teaching experience obviously helps, but there are some teachers that are hired with no prior teaching experience (rare, but it does happen).

 Requirements really depend on the academy you’re applying to.
-Some require bi-lingual ability, others require a few years teaching experience.
-It’s all up to the individual schools to decide on their requisites.
+Some require bilingual ability, others require a few years teaching experience.
+It’s all up to the individual schools to decide what they want.

-Tip 1: Although many of these high paying academies do offer E-2 visa sponsorships, it seems the preference is to hire people with their own working visas for Korea.
+Tip 1: Many of these high paying academies do offer E-2 visa sponsorships, but they also prefer to hire people with their own working visas.

-Tip 2: Many of the high-paying academies in Korea value experience teaching debate classes.
+Tip 2: Many of the high-paying academies in Korea value experience teaching debate classes and SAT.

 What’s the Work Like?

-Be prepared to work weekends.
-It’s typically part of the deal.
-Some places even require work on national holidays (but theres usually a fair trade off for vacation days).
-And if they’re paying you the big bucks, you’re going to actually have to work.
-That means that no more cruising through ABC’s like a hung-over zombie.
-You’re going to have to actually teach!
-Many of the students are highly motivated to learn, but it can be easier because the classes are usually all in English.
-It’s a lot of actual work, but rest assured, you will be compensated handsomely!
+Be prepared to work weekends as it’s typically part of the deal.
+Some places even require work on national holidays (but there’s usually a fair trade off for vacation days).
+Many of the students are highly motivated to learn, but teaching can be easier because the classes are usually all in English.
+It’s a lot of real work (that take teaching seriously), but rest assured, you will be compensated handsomely!

 Check out our friends at koreajobfinder.com to find a job in Korea!